gentics/proxy-php/README.md

 ## Usage

-Copy the contents of this folder to the document root of your frontend server
+Copy this folder to the document root of your frontend server and preferrably call the folder 'proxy'.

 Adapt index.php and customize the following variables
 ```php